How Many Days in Lisbon Do You Really Need?

 Vacation days are precious.
-You don't want to spend too long in one place only to rush the next place and wish you had done things differently.
+You don't want to spend too long in one place only to rush to the next place and wish you had done things differently.

 This post will take into account a handful of factors.
 What type of traveler you are, the style of trip you're looking for, and your overall budget.
 We will consider all these things and more when discussing how many days in Lisbon, Portugal will be right for you!

-Short Answer to how many days in Lisbon are ideal
+The short and sweet to how many days in Lisbon are ideal

 The capital is an obvious place to start on a first trip to Portugal.
 Lisbon is a large city with several neighborhoods to explore, a small list of worthwhile attractions, and plenty of restaurants, bars, and cafes to overwhelm your trip research.